Dixin/dixin.github.io/src/content/posts/attach-sql-server-2000-database-to-sql-server-2014.md

 published: 2015-04-10
 description: "In the , the  is used.
 It"
 image: ""
-tags: ["SQL Server", "TSQL"]
+tags: ["Database", "SQL Server", "TSQL"]
-category: "SQL Server"
+category: "Database"
 draft: false
 lang: ""
 ---